Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/8-admin-app/getting-started/securing-the-admin-app.md

 * Delete a user
 * Plus, all permissions of the Administrator role

-### **2\.
-Administrator**
+### 2. Administrator

 The Administrator role is one that can access one or more ODS instances assigned by the Super-Administrator.
 This means that users in the Administrator role can only administer ODS / API instances specifically assigned.

 #### Administrator Permissions